waiting-for-dev/devise-jwt/README.md

 end
 ```

-And configure the user model to use it:
+Last, configure the user model to use it:

 ```ruby
 class User < ApplicationRecord